 Fun fact: Data visualization isn't a new concept!
 It dates back centuries when explorers used maps to present information.
 However, the real boom in data visualization came in the latter half of the 20th century.
 With the rise of computers, statisticians had more powerful tools to store, analyze, and present data faster and more effectively.
 Over the past 30 years, data visualization has grown immensely, and today, we have a variety of tools to create stunning, insightful visuals.

 Did you know that people are more likely to engage with content that has visuals?
 In the fast-paced world of social media, visual data representation is key.
 Whether it's a graph showing your social media performance or an infographic breaking down trends, visuals grab attention.
-Ultimately, this helps improve engagement, ROI, and brand awareness.
+Ultimately, this helps improve ROI, engagement and brand awareness.

 Let’s explore a data visualization from Statista that illustrates the demographics of social media platforms in the US!